How long can I wait after having a child, before I have to register the birth?

 Important decisions about the child’s upbringing

 If the father is named on the child’s birth certificate, then he is generally treated as a guardian of the child (unless guardianship is removed by the Family Court).
-The Ministry of Justice website has more details of the guardianship criteria.

 As a guardian, the father would be entitled to have contact with your child (unless the Court believes this is not in the child’s interests) and have a say in the child‘s care (for example where the child goes to school, or major medical decisions).
 It can also mean that the father can take over as the main caregiver if something happens to the mother.